dexterfloreza/cplusplus_exercises/README.md

 # 🧠 W3Resource C++ Exercises Repository

-> "Repetition builds mastery and mastery builds freedom."
+> "We are what we repeatedly do.
+Excellence, then, is not an act, but a habit." - Aristotle

-This repository contains my complete, structured solutions to the **W3Resource C++ Programming Exercises**, organized by topic.
+This repository contains my complete, structured solutions to the **W3Resource C++ Programming Exercises**, alongside some other related problems organized by topic.
 Each solution is written in **modern C++17/20**, tested, and documented for clarity and learning.

 ---